“Sobriety” in and of itself sounds and feels so sparklingly pure. Free. Liberated. An enlightening achievement.

 26. My ability to learn and remember new things has significantly sped up.
 Fewer ‘repeats’ to get and remember new things, which means I can move faster in every way, especially at work.

-27. Tremendous sense of accomplishment at being sober.
+27. A tremendous sense of accomplishment at being sober.

 28. I’m not worried about my liver anymore.